ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/configure-analytics/analytics-vendors.md

 Type attribute value: `rudderstack`

 Adds support for RudderStack page views and events.
-Find out more on the implementation check our [documentation](https://docs.rudderstack.com/sdk-integration-guide/getting-started-with-javascript-sdk/amp-analytics).
+Find out more on the implementation check our documentation at `https://docs.rudderstack.com/sdk-integration-guide/getting-started-with-javascript-sdk/amp-analytics`.

 ### Segment <a name="segment"></a>